Moro Reflex In Babies: How Long It Lasts And When To Worry

 • Tonic neck reflex: When the baby’s head turns towards a direction, the arm on that side stretches out, while the arm on the opposite side bends at the elbow.
 It is also known as the fencing reflex and lasts till the baby is five to seven months old.

 • Suck reflex: Babies start to suck when the roof of their mouth is touched.
-This reflex is not fully developed until 36 weeks of gestation.
+This baby sucking reflex is not fully developed until 36 weeks of gestation.
 Therefore, in premature babies, this reflex is often weak or immature.
 The suck reflex usually lasts up to four to six months, which is the age when most babies are ready for solid food.

 Frequently Asked Questions